slopezpereyra/slopezpereyra.github.io/_posts/2024-10-20-AMemoryOfMyFather.md

 the stairs, passing by the painting of virgin Mary (in Andean Baroque style), barely making our way to the frail candlelight that in the distance burns.

-We find my father in the little terrace.
-Directly over the floor, three mattresses are lined up next to one another, with little space between them.
-Above them, because we are far from the city and there are no lights during the blackout, a myriad of stars of every color blaze.
-The breeze is strong enough to keep the mosquitoes away.
-As we all lie there, in the terrace, without blankets or pillows, my father begins to speak: *Those are the* Tres Marías, *that is* Orión...
-And so we fall asleep.
+The dying flames of the candle whispered something indecipherable and true.
+The silhouette of my father, like a shadow, was standing in the little terrace, looking at the sky.
+Above him, because we were far from the city and there were no lights during the blackout, a myriad of stars of every color blazed.
+Over the floor of the terrace, three mattresses were lined up next to one another, with little space between them.
+The breeze was strong enough to keep the mosquitoes away.
+As we lie there, below the starry nakedness which roofed our weariness, without blankets or pillows, my father began to speak: *Those are the* Tres Marías, *that is* Orión...
+And so we fell asleep.